What's at stake for Sens. Sasse, Ernst, both of whom face reelection after impeachment vote

 But he’s been mum about the stream of revelations regarding the Ukraine pressure campaign and declined interview requests about the matter.

-Sasse Spokesman James Wegmann said in a statement that Sasse is one of the most conservative members of the Senate and that will earn him a second term.
+Sasse spokesman James Wegmann said in a statement that Sasse is one of the most conservative members of the Senate and that that will earn him a second term.

 “Ben isn’t thinking about politics during Adam Schiff’s clown show — he’s doing his job by listening and taking notes, even when Schiff repeats himself over and over and over again,” Wegmann said.